A rigorous introduction to linear models: Large-Sample Properties in LS Estimator*

-Assumption OLS.2 is equivalent to $y = \bx^\top \bbeta + \epsilon$ (linear in parameters) plus $\Exp[\epsilon |\bx]=0$ (zero conditional mean).
-Assumption OLS.2 is stronger than Assumption OLS2.2.
-Assumption OLS.3.2 is stronger than Assumption OLS.3 since OLS3.2 implies the independence between $\epsilon_i$ and $\bx_i$.
-The linear model under Assumption OLS.3.2 is called the \textbf{homoskedastic linear regression model}.
-In most of our discussions in the previous sections, we assume OLS.0, OLS.1, OLS.2, OLS.3.2, OLS.4.
+Assumption OLS.2 is equivalent to stating $\ry = \rvx^\top \bbeta + \epsilon$ (linear in parameters) and $\Exp[\epsilon \mid \rvx]=0$ (zero conditional mean).
+And Assumption OLS.2 is stronger than Assumption OLS2.2.
+Moreover, Assumption OLS.3.2 is stronger than Assumption OLS.3 since OLS3.2 implies the independence between $\epsilon_i$ and $\rvx_i$.
+The linear model under Assumption OLS.3.2 is called the \textit{homoskedastic linear regression model}~\footnote{ The term ``homoskedastic" is a concept from statistics and econometrics that refers to the condition where the variance of the error terms (or residuals) in a regression model is constant across all levels of the independent variables.
+The Greek roots of the word provide insight into its meaning: ``homos" means ``same" and ``skedastic" means ``scatter" or ``spread."
+So, when combined, ``homoskedastic" literally translates to ``same scatter" or ``same spread."
+This indicates that the variability or dispersion of the errors remains consistent throughout the range of the data. }.
+In most of our discussions in the previous sections, we assume OLS.0 (with fixed $\bx_i$'s), OLS.1, OLS.2, OLS.3.2, OLS.4.
 That is